 CalCCA noted that CCAs are, in aggregate, over-procured.
 Thus, CalCCA would prefer that the PFM be denied and new procurement not be ordered.
 Instead, CalCCA suggests that the Commission offer relief from any potential penalties on LLT resources.
-SCPA would prefer that the Commission avoid wholesale extensions of procurement deadlines, as proposed in the PFM, and instead recognize good faith efforts made by LSEs.
+SCPA would prefer that the Commission avoid requests for wholesale extensions of procurement deadlines, as proposed in the PFM, and instead recognize good faith efforts made by LSEs.

-Ava Community Energy also opposed the extension requested in the PFM, saying that LSEs should be given the option to extend their individual LLT procurement deadlines to 2031, with any party electing to do so being obligated to procure a proportional capacity of eligible resources online by 2028, under either bridge or long-term contracts.
+Ava Community Energy also opposed the extension requested in the PFM and proposed across-the-board replacement procurement, saying that LSEs should be given the option to extend their individual LLT procurement deadlines to 2031, with any party electing to do so being obligated to procure a proportional capacity of eligible resources online by 2028, under either bridge or long-term contracts.